 What is the cleanest way to brew coffee?

-Most of the experts recommend a pour-over method with an unleashed filter to avoid additional chemical exposure.
+Most experts recommend a pour-over method with an unleashed filter to avoid additional chemical exposure.
 While holding polyphenols as high as possible, you should remove most but not all the dieters.